Mattpdrexel/engageEdu/README.md

 - Utilizes OpenAI's GPT-4 model to process transcript data and generate responses.
 - Parses the response to identify and extract questions embedded within the video.
 - Saves the extracted questions in JSON format for further analysis or integration with other applications.
+- Uses FastAPI to create a RESTful API for generating question responses.

 ## Installation

 1. Clone the repository to your local machine: git clone https://github.com/Mattpdrexel/engageEdu.git

-2. Install the required dependencies pip install -r requirements.txt
+2. Install the required dependencies: pip install -r requirements.txt

 3. Create a `.env` file in the project directory and add your API keys.

-4. Run the `main.py` script to extract questions from a YouTube video: python main.py
+4. Run the FastAPI server to start the API: uvicorn main:app --reload

 ## Dependencies